kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleDataCollection.md

 // not implemented (sdk PHP is using REST API)
 ```

-Creates a new `KuzzleRoom` object, using its constructor.
+Creates a new `Room` object, using its constructor.

 ### roomFactory([options])